-If you were in a car accident and the other driver denies liability, you still have the legal right to pursue damages.
+If you were in a car accident in Ohio and the other driver denies liability, you still have strong legal rights under Ohio state law.
 Your case must establish how the accident happened and who is liable for the resulting injuries and damages.

-The effects of a car crash are devastating enough; you should not have to deal with the stress of fighting with the other driver or the insurance company to get a fair settlement.
-Let us deal with the insurance company for you and take care of other tasks so you can focus on getting better.
+The effects of a car crash are devastating enough–you should not have to deal with the stress of fighting with the other driver or the insurance company to get a fair settlement.
+So, what can you do if the other driver in a car accident denies liability?
+Here, we help you understand Ohio car accident liability and how it affects your case.

 Even if the police report did not cite the other driver for a traffic violation, it does not mean you cannot pursue a liability claim against the other driver.
 The officer’s decision to issue a ticket or not to issue a ticket does not automatically decide liability.
-What the police report says can be just as important as a traffic ticket in establishing liability.
+What the police report says can be just as important as a traffic ticket in establishing car accident liability in Ohio.

 We will help you retrieve the report, review it, and use it or other evidence to build your case.